Mary Collins (First Lady of Boston): Work on her husband's political campaigns

 Collins' husband entered politics, being elected to the Massachusetts House of Representatives in 1947.
 He would also serve as a Massachusetts state senator and a Boston City Councilor before his election as mayor of Boston.
 During her husband's political campaigns, Collins involved herself in his debate preparations by asking him practice questions and assisting him in refining his answers.

-Collins' husband had his legs paralyzed in 1955 after contracting polio.
-His bout with polio took place during his campaign for election to the Boston City Council.
-During her husband's hospitalization, Collins ran his campaign as a co-manager, working from their personal residence in the Jamaica Plain neighborhood of Boston.
-Collins would act as a campaign surrogate for her husband in the multiple political campaigns he ran after his partial paralysis.
+Collins would act as a major campaign surrogate for her husband during the multiple political campaigns he ran after his partial paralysis from polio in 1955.
+The Associated Press credited Collins as a "pleasing and persistent vote getter" for her husband's campaigns.